 Workers’ compensation insurance will be necessary for most states if we have employees.
 This will provide reimbursement for lost wages and medical expenses, as well as protect against certain lawsuits for injured employees.

 Tools and Equipment Insurance

 Liability coverage will not cover equipment and tools if stolen or suffered premature damage.
-If we carry expensive tools and live in an area where theft of tools is likely to occur, it may be worthwhile to purchase this coverage to keep the tools and equipment we own safe.
+If we carry expensive tools and live in an area where theft of tools is likely to occur, it may be worthwhile to purchase this coverage to keep our tools and equipment safe.

 Professional Liability Insurance

 It is also known as errors and omissions or E&O insurance.
 It protects against negligence claims and is specially designed for professionals who provide advice.